 -

-The multi-color input and output meter also provide guidance - basically, try to keep your level within green and yellow, and avoid red (which indicates that the signal is too high and might be clipped).
+The input and output meter also provide guidance which indicates that the signal is too high and might be clipped.